 Coanda offers exceptional capabilities in CFD for flow field analysis, equipment design and process optimization.
 With seven Ph.D. level team members, Coanda’s CFD group has hundreds of successfully completed projects under its belt.
 These span the areas of multi-phase flows, reacting and combusting flows, turbomachinery, non-Newtonian flows and highly compressible flows amongst others.
 Furthermore, Coanda is unique in its ability to complement CFD studies with experimental validation through our physical modelling services.

-Coanda maintains a High Performance Computing (HPC) Linux cluster with 520 cores (and growing) connected through InfiniBand.
+Coanda maintains a High Performance Computing (HPC) Linux cluster with over 900 cores (and growing) connected through InfiniBand.
 CFD simulations are primarily conducted using ANSYS Fluent™ and model development with Dassault SolidWorks®.